 The fort is made up of a large water reservoir, Shahapeer’s tomb, and a few small lakes.
 A Shivlinga has been placed in a nearby cavern where a few people can stay.
 The fort also provides views of Tin Kavdi Mountain, Paligoan, the Amba River, and the hot reservoirs of Unheri, Konkan, and Jambhulpada.
 Sarasgad Fort is now almost in ruins, but the massive rock steps of the fort are still climbed by many trekkers.

-It is one of the best trekking trips for students because of its massive rock formations that makes it a little bit challenging.
-With our Sarasgad Trek package, you will have the best trekking experience of your life.
-So make sure to check it out.
+It is one of the best trekking trips for students because of its massive rock formations that make it a little bit challenging.

 - Nearest Railway Station: Khar Railway Station (106 km)